-The City used several strategies to inform the public of these meetings.
-Perhaps most importantly, the City developed a direct email distribution list consisting of approximately 220 addresses to personally invite people to the October meeting.
+The City also used several supplementary strategies to inform the public of the September 10th Public Hearing.
+Perhaps most importantly, the City developed a direct email distribution list consisting of approximately 220 addresses to personally invite people to the September 10th Public Hearing.
 That email distribution list included neighborhood representatives, nonprofit organizations, the media, the development community, lenders, City staff, members of other advisory boards, individuals who previously requested to be notified or had expressed interest in housing issues, and others.
-The email for the October meeting included a Draft of the City's 2023 IRR.
-In addition, the October 4, 2023 edition of GNV News (a City-produced newsletter with approximately 10,000 subscribers) contained a notice of the meeting.
-Finally, the City posts notices of all AHAC meetings on the City's website and various social media platforms.
+The email for the September 10th Public Hearing included a Draft of the City's 2024 IRR.
+In addition, the September 4, 2024 edition of GNV News (a City-produced newsletter with approximately 10,000 subscribers) contained a notice of the meeting.